 Young girls enthralled by Louisa May Alcott's Little Womencome to visit her grave.
 Independent thinkers indebted to Ralph Waldo Emerson's life and work pay their respects at the rough marble boulder that is his tombstone.
 Naturalists and conservationists leave votive offerings at the headstone of Henry David Thoreau, America's first great ecologist.

 Authors Ridge is less than 15 minutes' walk from Concord's Monument Square (map).
 From the square, go to the left of Holy Family Roman Catholic church on MA Route 62 (Bedford Road) toward Bedford.
 After one block you'll come to the pedestrian entrance to Sleepy Hollow Cemetery, and if you're walking or biking you can enter the gate here, turn right and follow the lane northeast.

-If you're driving, don't enter the Pedestrian Gate.
-Bear right onto Bedford Road (MA Route 62) and drive a short distance to the next gate, Prichard Gate, designated for auto entry.
-Enter here, bear right at the Y, then immediately left on a one-way lane; a stone marker points the way to Authors Ridge.
+If you're driving from Monument Square, don't enter the Pedestrian Gate at the intersection of Court Lane and Bedford Street.
+Bear right onto Bedford Street (MA Route 62) and drive a short distance to the next gate, Prichard Gate, designated for auto entry.
+Turn left to enter here, bear right at the Y, then left on a one-way lane; a stone marker points the way to Authors Ridge.
 Follow the curve of the lane to a small parking area, then walk up the paved path to the ridge.

 Walk up the hill as indicated by the stone waymarker.
 Here are the authors' graves, in the order you pass them:

 His simple headstone in the Thoreau family plot is always surrounded by votive offerings left by devoted readers of his works who come from around the world to pay homage to America's first great naturalist.
 More...